DavisDmitry/QRHelperTelegramBot/README.md

 ## Feautures
 - Generating QR codes from text and sending them in PNG and SVG formats
 - Adjust the scale of the generated QR code
-- Adjust the quiet zone of the qr code.
+- Adjust the quiet zone of the qr code
 ## Settings
 For this bot to work, you will need to register several config vars in the settings of your Heroku application.